jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 This is the picture of servo motor.
 <div align=center><img width="300" height="300" src="https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/7.jpg"/></div><br/>

-Maintainance:
+Maintainance:<br/>
 If the servo motor works unusual.
 For example: Smoke appear or stuck.
 Please stop using it immediately.
 You may condsider changing the new one or fix it.
 ## Attack-posture